The Secret to Happiness? Be Warm-Hearted

-I am fascinated by Tenzin Gyatso, better known as the 14th Dalai Lama of Tibet.
-As the first Dalai Lama to travel out of Tibet, he has become an ambassador for Buddhism worldwide.
-In this respect, he reminds me of Pope John Paul II, who was the most widely-travelled pope and did much to spread the message of Catholic Christianity.
+Tenzin Gyatso is better known as the 14th Dalai Lama of Tibet.
+He was the first Dalai Lama to travel out of Tibet, and has become an ambassador for Buddhism worldwide.
+His answer to an interviewer who asked for the secret to happiness?
+“Be warm-hearted.”

-In this interview, the Dalai Lama gave a simple answer to the question of how to be happy: “Be warm-hearted.
+“Be warm-hearted.
 Compassion gives you inner strength.
 More self-control.
-That really changes your attitude.”
+That really changes your attitude.” – Tenzin Gyatso

 On religion